-- ON THE RIGHT: Great contribution to Barbados Read More
+- ON THE RIGHT: No easy solution to water crisis Read More

-- ON THE LEFT: Signs of decline in the sector Read More
+- ON THE LEFT: Water woes a global issue Read More

 THE LEWIN GOODING-OWNED Nekitta justified her favourite tag by winning the Diamonds International/Crown Stakes & Trophy over 1 570 metres in the Barbados Turf Club’s Boxing Day Race Meet at the Garrison Savannah yesterday.
 The daughter of Feet On Flames out of Black Bird made it a second successive victory as she strode to an effortless two-and-a-half-length victory over the other six contenders.
 She was expertly ridden by title-chasing apprentice jockey Antonio Whitehall in the race for West Indian-bred two-year-olds.
 Cavanak, ridden by ace Barbadian jockey Patrick Husbands, set the early fractions for High Tide and Koh-I-Noor with the Victor Cheeseman trainee settled in fourth.
 At the quarter mark, Cavanak came under pressure as High Tide and Nekitta headed home.
 Once they straightened out, Nekitta, who has already won on a soft track, put her head in front and came out a very easy winner.